kobiba007/nasa_api_monitor/README.md

 ## Tasks

 ### 1. Choose a Web Service
-For this example, we are monitoring the NASA API available at [https://api.nasa.gov/](https://api.nasa.gov/).
+For this task, we are monitoring the NASA API available at [https://api.nasa.gov/](https://api.nasa.gov/).

 ### 2. Set Up Monitoring Tools